-The Department of Marital and Family Therapy with an emphasis in Art Therapy will educate students to integrate visual arts with psychotherapeutic skills.
-This program prepares students to become practicing licensed Marital and Family Therapists in the State of California and registered Art Therapists who abide by ethical standards of the Board of Behavioral Sciences, BBS and the Accreditation Counsel for Art Therapy Education, ACATE.
+The Department of Marital and Family Therapy with with specialized training in Art Therapy will educate students to integrate visual arts with psychotherapeutic skills.
+This program prepares students to become practicing licensed Marital and Family Therapists in the State of California* and registered Art Therapists who abide by ethical standards of the Board of Behavioral Sciences, BBS and the Accreditation Counsel for Art Therapy Education, ACATE.
 This mission, in reflection of the University’s mission, fosters learning as a lifelong process in which students are committed to social justice and to honoring cultural diversity.
 Through research and community outreach, faculty advocate for the community and the profession.

 - To train students to become licensed Marriage and Family Therapists in the State of California, to be nationally registered with the ATCB as Art Therapists, and to be prepared to work as entry-level mental health clinicians